back to index

 digital twins for remote training

 A global pharmaceutical company needed to onboard new employees at their UK production facility.
 COVID lockdowns made that impossible.
-New hires couldn't walk the production floor, couldn't learn where equipment was, couldn't build the spatial familiarity that makes people effective in a complex manufacturing environment.
-The company needed a digital twin of their facility that multiple people could explore together in VR.
+New hires couldn't build the spatial familiarity that makes people effective in a complex manufacturing environment.
+The company needed a digital twin that multiple people could explore together in VR.

 This became Ravel's founding use case.
-We later built digital twins for a Dutch water authority's headquarters and an urban innovation hub.
+We later built digital twins for a Dutch water authority and an urban innovation hub.
 Each project refined the same core pipeline: physical building in, navigable multiplayer VR space out.

 The pipeline

 Each stage is independently replaceable.
-Different source formats feed the same Unity pipeline.
-Different CDN configurations serve the same bundles.
 The boundary between stages is always a file or an API call, never shared state.

 Source geometry